 Once you feel confident enough, give one or two nights a try at a local, vehicle accessible and well-established campground near your home.
 That way, if you and your family have an awful time, (doubtful, if you like the outdoors at all), you can drive home in the middle of the night.

-Camping in Vancouver and the Lower Mainland
+Camping in BC: Vancouver

 Alice Lake – One hour from Vancouver along the Sea-to-Sky highway, just north of Squamish.
 Lake camping on beautiful Alice Lake is a real treat.
 Amenities include; fishing, canoeing, swimming, sandy beach, picnic areas, bike trails, showers, trail around the lake for walks, more challenging mountain hikes nearby, a kids playground, horseshoe pits, generous camp-sites.
 Very popular – book early!